newptcai/BeeEncoder.jl/README.md

 ```Julia
 using Pkg; Pkg.add("git@github.com:newptcai/BEE.jl.git")
 ```
-Then run the following code
+Then run the following code in Julia REPL
 ```Julia
 using BEE